tuva-health/docs/docs/welcome.md

 id: intro
 title: "Welcome"
 ---
-Welcome to the Tuva Project's Knowledge Base!
-Knowledge Base is an open source knowledge repository where we write down all the things we've learned about healthcare data over the years.
-Healthcare data is so difficult to work with, in large part because it requires a lot of specialized knowledge, and there's no place where this knowledge is written down.
-You end up having to work in healthcare data for 5-10 years to learn the ropes.
-With Knowledge Base we hope to make it easier for people to learn about how to work with healthcare data faster.
+Welcome to Knowledge Base!
+Knowledge Base is an open source repository of knowledge about healthcare data and how to analyze it.
+Healthcare data is difficult to work with, in large part because it requires a lot of specialized knowledge, and there's no single place where this knowledge is written down.
+As a consequence, you end up having to work in healthcare data for 5-10 years to learn the ropes.
+The goal of Knowledge Base is to make it easier for people to learn about how to work with and analyze healthcare data.

-Right now we are focused on claims data, so a lot of the content in Knowledge Base is about working with and analyzing claims data.
+Right now the main focus of the Tuva Project is claims data, so a lot of the content in Knowledge Base is about working with and analyzing claims data.

 ## What is the Tuva Project